Steve Hage

 Steve Hage (born 3 February 1954 in Sydney, Australia) was an Australian professional rugby league footballer.

+Playing career

-A talented attacking forward from the Gold Coast was spotted by the then Canterbury committeeman Barry Nelson who signed him to the Canterbury Bulldogs in 1976.
+A talented attacking forward from the Gold Coast was spotted by the then Canterbury committeeman Barry Nelson who signed him to the Canterbury-Bankstown in 1976.

-Hage joined the Newtown Jets for one year in 1979, and then joined the Eastern Suburbs Roosters in 1980.
+Hage joined the Newtown Jets for one year in 1979, and then joined the Eastern Suburbs club in 1980.
 Hage also represented N.S.W. in 1978.